 Following the positive result of the independent evaluation, the NTF Agreement was renewed for a period of ten years starting from 26 April 2008.
+This agreement expired on 25 April 2018 and the Federal Government of Nigeria approved a new extension to the agreement of 5 years.

 The initial capital of the NTF was Naira 50 million payable in two equal installments of Naira 25 million each, in freely convertible currencies.
 The first installment, equivalent to US\$ 39.90 million, was received by the Bank on 14 July 1976, and payment of the second installment, equivalent to US\$ 39.61 million, was made on 1 February 1977.